wwright21/gainesville_research/README.md

 - 5-Year population projection by block group
 - Median household income by block broup
 - Black, White, and Hispanic populations as percentages of the block group population
-- Percent of household units which are renter occupied
+- Percent of household units which are renter occupied by block group
-- Percent of population 25+ with a bachelor's degree
+- Percent of population 25+ with a bachelor's degree by block group